The foundation of Notre Dame Cathedral

 Eight statues representing the Queen of Sheba, Saint Peter, St Paul, King Solomon, King David, two unidentified kings and Bathsheba stand below the arches that frame the portal.

-Notre dame Cathedral – Portal of the Virgin
+Notre Dame Cathedral – Portal of the Virgin

-It is dedicated to the Virgin’s death and ascension to Heaven and her coronation as Queen of Heavens.
+The Portal of the Virgin is dedicated to the Virgin’s death and ascension to Heaven and her coronation as Queen of Heavens.